Supporting Windows using Appveyor¶

 In order to define how Appveyor should build your project, you need to add an

-in the file are covered in the Appveyor documentation.
-This guide will provide
+included in the file are covered in the Appveyor documentation.
+This guide will

 Appveyor includes by default all of the compiler toolchains needed to build extensions for Python.
 For Python 2.7, 3.5+ and 32-bit versions of 3.3 and 3.4, the tools work out of the box.
 But for 64-bit versions of Python 3.3 and 3.4, there is a small amount of additional configuration needed to let distutils know where to find the 64-bit compilers.
 (From 3.5 onwards, the version of Visual Studio used includes 64-bit compilers with no additional setup).